-University-Wide Face Covering Policy for Common Spaces and Face-to-Face Classes classroom by the instructor.
+University-Wide Face Covering Policy for Common Spaces and Face-to-Face Classes

+To protect members of our community, everyone is required to wear a facial covering inside all common spaces including classrooms (https://policies.ucf.edu/documents/PolicyEmergencyCOVIDReturnPolicy.pdf.
+Students who choose not to wear facial coverings will be asked to leave the classroom by the instructor.
 If they refuse to leave the classroom or put on a facial covering, they may be considered disruptive (please see the Golden Rule for student behavior expectations).
-Faculty have the right to cancel class if the safety and well-being of class members are in jeopardy.
+Faculty have the right to cancel class if the safety and wellbeing of class members are in jeopardy.
 Students will be responsible for the material that would have been covered in class as provided by the instructor.